 Andrew Valent is a Senior Program Associate who joined AYPF in September of 2011.
 Andrew primarily focuses on Afterschool and Expanded Learning initiatives that support students’ academic achievement as well as social and emotional development.
 His most recent work has involved events related to academically-oriented afterschool programs, city-wide afterschool networks, and equity-focused alignment of high school and postsecondary education.

 Prior to joining AYPF Andrew assumed a number of roles at Centronía, a local community-based organization over the course of several years.
 After working with the summer and afterschool program during college, he began work with DC Bilingual, the public charter school within Centronía as the full time music teacher, orchestrating school-wide performances and providing school day music classes as well as an afterschool guitar club and choir.
 Andrew then transitioned out of the classroom and into policy through a fellowship with the League of United Latin American Citizens (LULAC), where he helped inform LULAC constituents of federal and state education policies that affected Latino students and English Language Learners.

 Andrew holds a Bachelor’s degree in elementary education from Pennsylvania State University and a Master’s degree in International Education from George Washington University

-Christine Wilson first joined the American Youth Policy Forum as a summer intern in 2002.
-After a year of working for the company, she was hired as a Program Assistant, providing assistance in both the program and administrative areas of the organization.
-In conjunction with her studies, Christine left AYPF to pursue a career in the legal field and began work as a Legal Assistant in the IRS Chief Counsel Office.
-Christine rejoined AYPF in 2006 as the Administrative Officer, and is the main point of contact for the company’s accounting and human resource matters.
-Christine holds an Associate’s degree in Paralegal studies, and is actively pursuing a B.A. in English.
+Christine first joined the American Youth Policy Forum as an intern.
+She was then hired as a Program Assistant, providing assistance in both program and administrative areas of the organization.
+In conjunction with her studies, Christine left AYPF to pursue a career in the legal field and began working as a Legal Assistant in the IRS Chief Counsel Office.
+Christine rejoined AYPF in 2006.

 With your financial support and commitment, AYPF will continue to educate and inform policymakers about strategies that work to help young people, particularly vulnerable youth, succeed in the modern workplace, become lifelong learners, and be engaged citizens.